-- Select trees and shrubs for a site based on the ability of the plant to handle the soil, light, climate, and residential conditions present at that location.
+- Select trees and shrubs based on the soil, light, climate and residential conditions at the site.

-- There are different planting and transplanting methods for bare root, packaged, container grown and containerized, and balled and burlapped tree stock.
+- There are different planting and transplanting methods for different types of tree stock.

 Planning the site

 The conditions of the planting site are as important as the plant.
 Consider soil type and drainage, available water and sunlight, exposure to drying winds and other factors.

 Matching the needs of the plant to the site increases the plant’s performance and longevity.